jsal13/mlops_toys/toys/logging/grafana/README.md

 ## Description

-[Prometheus](https://github.com/prometheus/prometheus) is a systems and service monitoring system.
+[Grafana](https://grafana.com/oss/grafana/?plcmt=footer) is an open source data visualization and monitoring solution.
 This toy gives a few examples of what it can monitor:

-- Itself (Prometheus logs)
+-

 TODO: This is not quite accurate.